payal-cohere/aws-north-install/README.md

 ## North Install using Cohere SaaS for Models

 ### Install EKS Cluster
+First, launch an EKS cluster by following the steps in the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html).
+The steps in summary:

 1. **Create the EKS Cluster**
    - Follow the steps in the AWS documentation to launch an EKS cluster.